 Treatment for bulimia will often include the following components:

 - Behavioral therapies: Therapeutic interventions, such as cognitive behavioral therapy (CBT), can help to modify negative thought and behavior patterns into healthier ones.
 The therapy can also teach new coping strategies to use when triggers arise.

 - Nutritional counseling and management: These therapies help to develop a healthy relationship with food and eating.
 They can also ensure that a healthy weight is reached and maintained.

 - Medical interventions: This involves treatment for any medical issues resulting from bulimia nervosa.

 - Treatment for co-occurring disorders: Bulimia often co-occurs with other mental and/or medical health conditions as well such as anxiety disorders or depression.
 These conditions should be treated at the same time for a more comprehensive recovery.

 - Educational programming: This involves awareness and learning about the disorder and its complications as well as treatment methods that can be beneficial to a lasting recovery.

 - Support groups: Peer support can be very helpful during treatment and recovery.
 Participants can feel less alone as they hear from others who understand their situation and empathize with their struggles.

-Treatment options for bulimia nervosa are specific to each person.
+Treatment options for eating disorders are specific to each person.
 Models can vary from highly structured, such as hospitalization for necessary medical treatment, to outpatient programs that offer more flexibility.

 The most important thing to remember is that there are many different ways to find help, if you need it.